e-c-k-e-r/vall-e/README.md

 ## To-Do

-* reduce load time for creating / preparing dataloaders (hint: remove use of `Path.glob` and `Path.rglob`).
 * train and release a ***good*** model.
+* clean up the README, and document, document, document onto the wiki.
-* extend to multiple languages (VALL-E X) and ~~extend to~~ train SpeechX features.
+* extend to multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)) and addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).

-  + This can easily be done with adding in additional embeddings + tokens, rather than cramming into the input prompt embedding.
-## Notice
+## Notices and Citations

+Unless otherwise credited/noted, this repository is [licensed](LICENSE) under AGPLv3.

 - [EnCodec](https://github.com/facebookresearch/encodec) is licensed under CC-BY-NC 4.0.
 If you use the code to generate audio quantization or perform decoding, it is important to adhere to the terms of their license.

-Unless otherwise credited/noted, this repository is [licensed](LICENSE) under AGPLv3.

-## Citations
+- This implementation was originally based on [enhuiz/vall-e](https://github.com/enhuiz/vall-e), but has been heavily, heavily modified over time.

 ```bibtex
 @article{wang2023neural,